RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-04-01-PSDeploy-Take-Two.md

 A simple answer to this is to borrow an idea that developers have been using for a while:  continuous deployment.

 When you commit to version control, a tool like [Jenkins](http://jenkins-ci.org/), [TeamCity](https://www.jetbrains.com/teamcity/), [AppVeyor](http://www.appveyor.com/), [Octopus Deploy](http://octopusdeploy.com/), or other CI/CD solutions will see this, and can automatically deploy your changes out to production.
 Ideally after some tests run successfully.
+PSDeploy can help simplify that deployment.

 So!
 What does this actually look like for an IT professional?
 Here's a simple example: